 - 1 teaspoon black mustard seeds

-- A pinch asafetida (hing, optionl)
+- A pinch asafetida or hing (hing, optionl)

 - 1 spring curry leaves (chopped -- while curry leaves are usually left whole, chopping them makes them easier to eat in this dish)